 You can set the tempo-synced rate.
 By default, the shift is abrupt and complete, but you can implement a smooth fading between instead, if desired (example: place a glitchy effect rack on the “B Segment” chain.
 When you press play, the audio will play with no effects for one time interval, then every other time interval it will play through the glitchy effects rack instead).

-Tri Devices – The following three “tri” devices, are not template splytters as the above effects are.
+Advanced Splytterz concludes with the three “tri” devices, which are not template splytters as the above effects are.
 They are instead racks filled with yummy pre-calibrated effects to immediately apply and utilise.
 Each of the “tri” effects is split into the chains “Low”, “Top Left”, and “Top Right”, and they each have “Split Frequency” and “Low Width” controls.

 TriGlue – Triple-acting glue compressors for an easy-to-dial-in tight compression ranging from tickling to blooming.